andrei-tatar/node-red-contrib-smartnora/README.md

 <img src="https://raw.githubusercontent.com/andrei-tatar/node-red-contrib-nora-firebase/master/doc/3_new_nodes.png" width=200>

-### Get the NORA service token (*These steps need to happen only once*)
+### Create a NORA account (*These steps need to happen only once*)

 1. Go to [NORA homepage](https://nora-firebase.web.app/)
-2. Login with your Google or Github account
+2. Create an account using your email address and a password
-3. Copy the generated token in your clipboard to be later used in Node-RED.
+3. Verify your email address by clicking the link in the email

 ### Create/Adapt a Node-RED flow